Between you and I: Incorrectness and hypercorrection

-The term hypercorrection, in this context, refers to grammatically incorrect usage, and is typically committed by speakers (or writers) who "overcorrect" what they think is a mistake, and thereby commit an error.
-Kenneth G. Wilson, author of The Columbia Guide to Standard American English (1993), says hypercorrections are "the new mistakes we make in the effort to avoid old ones", and cites "between you and I" as an example—better, he says, to say "between the two of us".
+The term hypercorrection, in this context, refers to grammatically incorrect usage, and is typically committed by speakers (or writers) who "overcorrect" what they think is a mistake and thereby make an error.
+Kenneth G. Wilson, author of The Columbia Guide to Standard American English (1993), says hypercorrections are "the new mistakes we make in the effort to avoid old ones" and cites "between you and I" as an example—better, he says, to say "between the two of us".

 For the phrase to be considered an example of hypercorrection, it has to be considered grammatically incorrect in the first place.
 Grammarians and writers on style who judge the phrase this way include Paul Brians, the Oxford Dictionaries, and Grammar Girl: "it's just a rule that pronouns following prepositions in those phrases are always in the objective case."
-A BBC survey from the early 2000s found that listeners ranked "between you and I" first in "most annoying grammar mistakes".
+A BBC survey in the early 2000s found that listeners ranked "between you and I" first in "most annoying grammar mistakes".
 But many grammarians and linguists, including Steven Pinker, consider the phrase grammatically acceptable.